WGS-TB/MLST/README.md

 # Illuminating the diversity of Borrelia Burgdorferi in tick samples
-1) All required scripts and files are in pipeline folder (except for sample reads as the files are big).
+## Pre-requisites

-2) You will need SRA toolkit to download the reads.
+1) SRA toolkit: To download samples' reads.
 Please download the toolkit here: https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/.
 You will need `fastq-dump` to download the reads.
 Copy `fastq-dump` into your bin file.

-3) You will also need Bowtie.
+2) Bowtie: For read mapping.
 Please download it here: http://bowtie-bio.sourceforge.net/index.shtml.
 You will need both `bowtie` and `bowtie-build`, copy these into your bin file.

-4) Download the reads for each sample using command `fastq-dump --split-3 [--sample number]`.
-You will have something like: `SRR2034333_1.fastq` and `SRR2034333_2.fastq`.
-Place these in a folder named by the sample name and place this folder under `data`.
-For example, `/data/SRR2034333/SRR2034333_1.fastq` and `/data/SRR2034333/SRR2034333_2.fastq`.
+3) CPLEX Python API: For solving ILP.
+You will need academic license to download CPLEX.
+Once you installed CPLEX, follow the instructions here to install CPLEX-Python modules: https://www.ibm.com/support/knowledgecenter/SSSA5P_12.5.1/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html

+4) Python packages such as numpy and pandas.
+Please use `pip install` to install these packages.

+##Instructions to run the pipeline
+1) All required scripts and files are in pipeline folder (except for sample reads as the files are big).

+2) Run `python download_samples.py` to download the samples' reads (downloaded samples are based on the SRR_Acc_List.txt)

-5) Once data are ready, run the following commands in the pipeline folder:
+3) Once data are ready, run the following commands in the pipeline folder:
 ```
 bash borreliaPipeline.sh
 ```